glennhenry/cs-notes/docs/compilers-and-programming-languages/19-scripting-languages/scripting-languages.md

 Programming language can be categorized based on their purposes, **general purpose language (GPL)** and **domain-specific language (DSL)**.
 The former is designed to be versatile for wide range of domains and use cases, while the latter specifically made to address the needs of a particular domain or problem space.
 Example of GPL are Java, C++, Python, C#, and examples for DSL are SQL (for database), HTML/CSS (for web markup and styling), MATLAB (for numerical computing).

-Scripting languages can be any of the two, examples are :
+Scripting languages can be any of the two, examples are:

-- **Python** : While it is a general purpose language, it is known for its simplicity and readability.
+- **Python**: While it is a general purpose language, it is known for its simplicity and readability.
 It is widely used for scripting tasks, such as automation, web scraping, manipulating files, sending email, etc.
-- **JavaScript** : JavaScript was once a highly specific DSL intended to manipulate applications ([web browsers](/internet-and-web/web-browser)) through a specific API called the [DOM](/internet-and-web/html#html-dom) to add interactivity and dynamic behavior to webpages.
+- **JavaScript**: JavaScript was once a highly specific DSL intended to manipulate applications ([web browsers](/internet-and-web/web-browser)) through a specific API called the [DOM](/internet-and-web/html#html-dom) to add interactivity and dynamic behavior to webpages.
 With [Node JS](/internet-and-web/javascript#node-js), it evolved from a browser scripting language into general purpose language capable to be run on server-side application.
-- **PowerShell** : It is a scripting language developed by Microsoft for Windows systems.
+- **PowerShell**: It is a scripting language developed by Microsoft for Windows systems.
 It provides [command-line shell](/computer-and-programming-fundamentals/computer-and-programming-terminology#command-line-command-prompt-shell-bash-terminal-console) environment to allows system administrators to automate tasks, manage system configurations, and interact with various Windows services and components.

 #### Shell

 Shell languages are specifically designed to interact with and control operating system shells.
 It includes language like Bash, PowerShell, and sh.

-Some features of shell languages (Bash) :
+Some features of shell languages (Bash):

-- **Wildcard** : Also known as **globbing**, they are related to string manipulation and pattern matching.
+- **Wildcard**: Also known as **globbing**, they are related to string manipulation and pattern matching.
 It is commonly used for matching or expanding patterns in file or directory names.
 Commonly used wildcards include `*` (matches any sequence of characters), `?` (matches any single character), and `[ ]` (matches a range of characters).
 For example, `ls *.txt` lists all files with the ".txt" extension in the current directory.
-- **Variables** : Variables are assigned values using the `=` operator and accessed using the `$` symbol.
+- **Variables**: Variables are assigned values using the `=` operator and accessed using the `$` symbol.
 For example, `name="John"` assigns the value "John" to the variable name, and `echo $name` prints the value of the name variable.
-- **Simple Loop** : We can put an entire loop within just a single line of code by separating each line with a semicolon.
+- **Simple Loop**: We can put an entire loop within just a single line of code by separating each line with a semicolon.
 The code `for i in {1..5}; do echo $i; done` prints number 1 to 5 in each line.
-- **Pipes** : Pipes with the symbol (|) connect the output of one command to the input of another, allowing for the chaining of commands together.
+- **Pipes**: Pipes with the symbol (|) connect the output of one command to the input of another, allowing for the chaining of commands together.
 For example, `ls -l | grep ".txt"` lists all files in long format (long format includes file's detailed information) and then filters the output to show only files with the ".txt" extension.
-- **Output Redirection** : We can direct the output of a command to a file or another location.
+- **Output Redirection**: We can direct the output of a command to a file or another location.
 The `>` symbol redirects standard output to a file, overwriting its contents, while `>>` appends the output to the file.
 For example, `ls > file.txt` redirects the output of the `ls` command to the file "file.txt".
-- **Function** : User can also define function.
+- **Function**: User can also define function.

   ```bash
   greet() {